reingart/pyfpdf/docs/Development.md

 ## GitHub pipeline ##

 A [GitHub Actions](https://help.github.com/en/actions/reference) pipeline is executed on every commit on the `master` branch, and for every _Pull Request_.

-It performs all validation steps detailed above: code checking with `black`, linting with `pylint`, unit tests...
+It performs all validation steps detailed above: code checking with `black`, static code analysis with `pylint`, unit tests...
 _Pull Requests_ submitted must pass all those checks in order to be approved.
 Ask maintainers through comments if some errors in the pipeline seem obscure to you.